Goodland, KS (67735) Strong Wind & Climate Risk Profile

 Methodology and Sources

-Our "Atlas" risk scores are derived using a population-weighted spatial join.
-Because US Zip Codes and Census Tracts do not share perfectly aligned boundaries, a simple geographic average would be misleading.
-We utilize US Census Block Group population statistics to identify where residents actually live within a Zip Code.
-We then intersect these points with FEMA National Risk Index (NRI) hazard data to calculate a weighted exposure score.
+The Expected Annual Loss (EAL) and hazard risk scores are derived from the FEMA NRI zip code dataset using a population-weighted spatial join.
+Because Zip Codes and Census Tracts do not share perfectly aligned boundaries, we utilize US Census Block Group population centroids to identify where residents actually live.

 Primary Data Sources